 Couples today may experience less satisfaction in their marriage as compared to their parents, research shows.
 One report indicated a 42 percent dip in satisfaction!
 One factor may be related to having kids later in life, and feeling more social pressure to provide the best of everything.

 However, some research shows that marital satisfaction declines for all couples, including childless couples.
 The takeaway: Marriage is work for everyone.

-Kelly Olson, with The Village Family Service Center in Moorhead, created this list of 14 things that can help couples communicate better, cherish each other more, and build a stronger foundation for their relationship.
+Kelly Olson, with The Village Family Service Center, created this list of 14 things that can help couples communicate better, cherish each other more, and build a stronger foundation for their relationship.